 The next key observation is that small angles are more error prone than large angles.
 It is preferable to deal with equilateral triangles than with triangles that have two very acute angles and one obtuse angle.
-The reason for that is that AOA measurement errors are theoretically independent of the actual angle measured.
-For example, the same angle error of 5° will make much more difference in a triangle with a true angle of 10° than in one with 60° .
-It is an analogue situation with the geometric dilution of precision (GDOP) in the GPS, in which the error amplification depends on the landmark constellation.
-To address this problem we use a threshold value to eliminate triangles in which small angles are involved.
-In figure 5, section III-A, if any of the two triangles $\triangle ABC$ and $\triangle BCL$ have small angles, A won't get to propagate orientation to L. There is a tradeoff between coverage and positioning error, and this results from the orientation forwarding policy.
-A conservative policy would use a high threshold, limiting the computations with small angles but also limiting the propagation of orientations, and finally reducing coverage.
+There is a tradeoff between coverage and positioning error, and this results from the orientation forwarding policy.
+This policy says that bearings to landmarks are propagated if computations presented in section 3.1 can be done with angles above a given threshold.
+A conservative policy would use a high threshold, limiting the computations with small angles but also limiting the propagation of bearings, and finally reducing coverage.
 A relaxed policy would propagate almost all angles, involving more errors, but would improve coverage.
-In figure 8, it is shown how varying from a very conservative forwarding policy (threshold= $0.5 \approx 28^{\circ}$) to a very relaxed one (threshold= $0.01 \simeq 0.5^{\circ}$) achieves different levels of coverage (success rate) with different amounts of error.
-The positioning error represents the average distance in hops from the true position, obtained after propagation (section III-A) and triangulation (section II-B).
-The coverage represents the fraction of nodes successfully obtaining a position.
-The data is obtained by positioning with different thresholds, indicated in the figure, in the configuration shown in figure 10, with a TTL of 6, 20% landmarks and a high AOA measurement error (stddev = 0.4 $\simeq 23^{\circ}$).
+In figure 9, it is shown how varying from a very conservative forwarding policy (threshold= $0.5 \simeq 28^{\circ}$) to a very relaxed one (threshold= $0.01 \simeq 0.5^{\circ}$) achieves different levels of coverage (success rate) with different amounts of error.